ACRES seeks applicants for paid summer land management internships

 ACRES interns will also participate in unique outings.
 Past internships have included the chance to help sample Cedar Creek fish and mussel populations, to shadow a botanist during a plant inventory at a rare marl flat, and to engage in a stewardship gathering with land managers from the tristate area.

 Preference will be given to residents of DeKalb, LaGrange, Noble and Steuben Counties and to students seeking a natural resource-based undergraduate or graduate degree such as environmental studies.
-ACRES recruits its interns through community foundations and Indiana colleges and universities, Indiana Department of Natural Resources and partner organizations.

 A complete job post including application details is available here: Job posting and instructions for applicants (PDF).